ashleyreality/Easy-Animator/resources/README.md

 ### EasyAnimator
 The EasyAnimator class holds main, where animations are run.
-It takes in arguments from a formatted test file to create animations using the AnimatorHelper and Builder classes.
+It takes in arguments from a formatted test file to create animations using the AnimatorController and Builder classes.

-### AnimatorHelper
+### AnimatorController
-The AnimatorHelper class constructs an animation.
+The AnimatorController (changed from AnimatorHelper) class constructs an animation.
 It takes in a readable object and decides the view output.
 It calls other objects, parses the readable, and builds the model for a view.
+It is updated to take in actions events from the new PlaybackView.
+It takes the specific command to the AnimationCommand interface.

 ### IAnimationModel
 The IAnimationModel interface describes methods you must use if you implement IAnimationModel.